kutayturkoglu/kutayturkoglu/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🎓 &nbsp;I'm an MS. Data Science student at Ludwig Maximilians Universitat Muenchen.
+🎓 &nbsp;I'm an MS. Data Science student at Ludwig Maximilians Universitat München.

-🌱 &nbsp;I currently work on Deep Learning for Visual Data and I'm on track for learning more about Computer Vision on my free times.
+🌱 &nbsp;I currently work on Deep Learning for Visual Learning and I'm on track for learning more about Computer Vision on my free times.

 💬 &nbsp;Feel free to reach out to me for anything, maybe for some interesting discussion.